-Presently, guardians do not have enough oversight and therefore the possibility of not fulfilling their responsibilities is becoming more commonplace.
+Presently, there is not enough oversight of guardians and therefore the possibility of not fulfilling their responsibilities is becoming more commonplace.

 This does put lives in danger.
 Then on top of this granting immunity to guardians would only compound problems.
 There is no incentive for people to do the right thing if they are granted full immunity.
-Minnesota is known for being in the forefront of having progressive and insightful solutions to problems and detrimental practices that are in place.
+Minnesota is known for being in the forefront of having progressive and insightful solutions to problems yet currently there are detrimental practices that are in place.
 I would appreciate a good look at the detrimental outcomes from a policy of full immunity for guardians would cause.
 Please say NO to full immunity to guardians!
 Please support HF3484/SF3438.
 Thank you!